 m1.
 More on The Great Mystery of the Cosmos and of Romance - and one Welsh, and one Finnish, symbols

 I believe that there is divinity and truth in all religions and in all indigenous belief systems.
 In some ways, my personal spirituality aligns with Christianity; but it’s not a Christianity of churches or hierarchy, but akin to how ancient Irish monks (I have published before how their religion may not have been “Christian” but something far older) - meditated in nature, and knew God through in that are not different, or even contradictory to more pagan beliefs in terms the divinity of nature and of creation.
 I have also become particularly drawn to Uralic belief systems, and to the spiritual beliefs of many other cultures.
 Contrary to popular belief, not all pagans or indigenous peoples are entirely polytheistic; as I have mentioned elsewhere and will again (including in my next publication for Silly Linguistics), many Uralic peoples believed in many gods, but at the same time, they often acknowledged a single deity as “the” deity and original creator.
+In this article, I also include, further down two symbols, which I believe do in a sense connect to me strongly on a religious and spiritual level.
+These symbols are also I think connected to language as well, in a symbolic way, and sometimes in ways which are difficult to understand from an analytical perspective.
+It is curious and interesting, in terms of the hannunvaakuna symbol in this article, how a similarity in Uralic and some Native American languages (especially Quechua, in my opinion) also seems to correspond to similarities on the symbolic level of language - although it is difficult, if not impossible to translate the hannunvaakuna into spoken sounds, in terms of what we know thus far.
+Similarly, the awen symbol, whilst difficult to put in linguistic terms, has similar representations across different cultures.
+See the sections of smaller writing above both images for more and different information on this, including with a special comment on the possible symbolic connection between the awen symbol, the word "awen" and the "Om" sound.

 For me personally, the aim of spirituality is in part to transcend illusion, most specifically, the illusions that stop one from knowing their true, divine self.
 For I am like the clouds and sea, and my spirit remembers that.
 I have always remembered it, that there exists a divinity in all things, and in me.
 But spirituality can be deceptive, particularly when it’s misunderstood, and I feel that, unlike our ancestors, spiritual belief systems nowadays, when practiced on a collective level, can be very deceptive and cult-like.
 This process, I believe, often slows down one’s ability to authentically recognise what their heart most truly needs (in a way that is truly positive for them and for people, the world and its living things), and to pursue that love.
 Many New Age individuals I have met, are people I vibe well with, and I totally get their beliefs, and have respect for them.
 But I do not see spirituality in the same way as they do, oftentimes.
 If somebody channelled an “ascended master”, who told them particular facts about Atlantis, crystal DNA and 5D reality, that is all very interesting and cool, and I’m not saying that it doesn’t mean something.